HristoDimitrovv/codepipeline/README.md

-### CI/CD Solution for Terraform Deployment ###
+# CI/CD Solution for Terraform Deployment #

-# This repository contains Terraform code and configuration for setting up a Continuous Integration and Continuous Deployment (CI/CD) pipeline to deploy infrastructure using Terraform.
-The pipeline is designed to deploy resources from a specific directory in a CodeCommit repository.
-As part of the deployment a CodeCommit repository named "my-repo" is created (it is also hardcoded in the module directory path "codepipeline_codecommit/codepipeline.tf" on line number 27 ).
+1. This repository contains Terraform code and configuration for setting up a Continuous Integration and Continuous Deployment (CI/CD) pipeline to deploy infrastructure using Terraform.
+2. The pipeline is designed to deploy resources from a specific directory in a CodeCommit repository.
+3. As part of the deployment a CodeCommit repository named "my-repo" is created (it is also hardcoded in the module directory path "codepipeline_codecommit/codepipeline.tf" on line number 27 ).

-### Prerequisites ###
+# Prerequisites #

-# Before setting up the CI/CD pipeline, ensure the following prerequisites are met:

 1. AWS account with appropriate permissions.
 2. Terraform installed (version 1.4.6).
 3. After the solution is applied an SSH key configuration is required to be performed following the steps in the CodeCommit "my-repo" repository.

-### Configuration ###
+# Configuration #

-# The CI/CD pipeline is configured using the following Terraform variables in the terraform.tfvars file:
 ```hcl
 bucket_name: Bucket name for storing Terraform state files.
 solution_name: Solution name used in the naming convention of CodePipeline.